Mathematics education in the United States: Secondary school

 Depending on the course and instructor, special topics in introductory calculus might include the classical differential geometry of curves (arc-length parametrization, curvature, torsion, and the Frenet–Serret formulas), the epsilon-delta definition of the limit, first-order linear ordinary differential equations, Bernoulli differential equations.
-Some American high schools today also offer multivariable calculus (partial differentiation, the multivariable chain rule and Clairault's theorem; constrained optimization and Lagrange multipliers; multidimensional integration, Fubini's theorem, change of variables, and Jacobian determinants; gradients, directional derivatives, divergences, curls, the fundamental theorem of gradients, Green's theorem, Stokes' theorem, and Gauss' theorem).
+Some American high schools today also offer multivariable calculus (partial differentiation, the multivariable chain rule and Clairault's theorem; constrained optimization, Lagrange multipliers and the Hessian; multidimensional integration, Fubini's theorem, change of variables, and Jacobian determinants; gradients, directional derivatives, divergences, curls, the fundamental theorem of gradients, Green's theorem, Stokes' theorem, and Gauss' theorem).

 Other optional mathematics courses may be offered, such as statistics (including AP Statistics) or business math.
 Students learn to use graphical and numerical techniques to analyze distributions of data (including univariate, bivariate, and categorical data), the various methods of data collection and the sorts of conclusions one can draw therefrom, probability, and statistical inference (point estimation, confidence intervals, and significance tests).
+A second course on algebra is a prerequisite for AP Statistics.

-High school students of exceptional ability may be selected to join a competition, such as the USA Mathematical Olympiad.
+High school students of exceptional ability may be selected to join a competition, such as the USA Mathematical Olympiad, or the International Mathematical Olympiad.

 Tertiary school

 All students in STEM, especially mathematics, physics, chemistry, computer science, and engineering must take single-variable calculus unless they have Advanced Placement credits (or equivalents, such as IB Math HL).
 Students majoring in mathematics, the physical sciences, and engineering then take multivariable calculus, linear algebra, complex variables, ordinary differential equations, and partial differential equations.

-In addition, mathematics students study abstract algebra, number theory, real analysis, advanced calculus, complex analysis, and advanced topics, such as integration and measure theory, Fourier analysis, functional analysis, differential geometry, and topology.
-They may further choose courses in applied mathematics, such as game theory or mathematical optimization.
-The calculus of variations and the history of mathematics may be taken as electives.
-Computer science majors must take courses on discrete mathematics (such as combinatorics and graph theory).
-Those who study biomedical and social sciences have to study statistics.
-Exact requirements and available courses will depend on the institution in question.
+Mathematics majors may take a course offering a rigorous introduction to the concepts of modern mathematics before they tackle abstract algebra, number theory, real analysis, advanced calculus, complex analysis, probability theory, statistics, and advanced topics, such as set theory and mathematical logic, stochastic processes, integration and measure theory, Fourier analysis, functional analysis, differential geometry, and topology.
+They may further choose courses in applied mathematics, such as mathematical modelling, numerical analysis, game theory, or mathematical optimization.
+The calculus of variations, the history of mathematics, and topics in theoretical or mathematical physics (such as classical mechanics, electrodynamics, nonlinear dynamics, fluid mechanics, quantum mechanics, or general relativity) may be taken as electives.

-Exceptional undergraduates may participate in the annual William Lowell Putnam Mathematical Competition.
-At many colleges and universities, students may also compete in the Integration Bee.
+Computer science majors must study discrete mathematics (such as combinatorics and graph theory), information theory, the theory of computation, and cryptography.
+Students in computer science and economics might have the option of taking algorithmic game theory.